This information will help you understand your Hickman Line, it will

 Doctors recommend the use of a Hickman line for patients who regularly have chemotherapy,

 When you no longer need the Hickman line it will be taken out.
 A doctor or nurse specialist

 delivering your treatment will do this for you.

 It is usually a very quick procedure.
 You will be asked to lie on a bed.
 The area around the cuff

-is cleaned with antiseptic fluid and numbed with local anaesthetic.
+is cleaned with antiseptic fluid and numbed with local anesthetic.
 A small cut is made to gently

 release the cuff and the line is then removed slowly.
 No stitches are required.
 This can feel